 Women with hips and a little extra “junk in the trunk,” may want to focus on changing their diet.
 Avoid junk food and focus on eating a healthy diet full of fruits, vegetables, and lean protein.
 If you stick to a healthy diet, you’ll start to see the scale go down.

 Don’t freak out if you’re not seeing the inches fall off your hips.
 Due to our hormones, losing weight around the hips can be difficult.
 Unfortunately, you can’t just wave a magic wand and ask the weight loss gods to take your belly and hip fat away.
 This is where exercise is essential.

 Exercises to Get Beautiful, Toned Hips

+Do you want to know how to get hips fast?
+Squat.
 Squats are your new best friend.
 Squats come in all shapes and sizes so make sure you try a variety.
 Start with the bodyweight squat until you have mastered the technique.
 Afterwards, unleash your inner squat demon.
 Add weights, use a Bosu, try different stances.
 Different squat varieties will target your hips from all angles.

+Attention, women with hips (everyone), the curtsy lunge is a must if you’re trying to determine how to get curvy hips.
 There are not many exercises that target the sides of your hips by your hip bones.
 Squats and lunges mainly target the big muscles like your gluteus maximus, quads, and hamstrings.
 Enter the curtsy lunge.
 This lunge alternative targets those small muscles on the side of your hips that are important for hip stability.

 Strong hips require a strong core.
 Hip bridges are a great exercise to work your glutes, hamstrings, and your core muscles.
 A strong core will help reduce lower back pain and create stability in your hips.